-The designated staff may contact the Children's First Contact Service (CFCS) to make a referral or take advice or contact the child's social worker (if allocated.)
-If staff are concerned that the child or family involved have been exposed to radicalisation or extremist behaviour, then when making a referral, they will request a referral to the national PREVENT strategy (Counterterrorism and Security Act 2015).
+The designated staff may contact the Children's First Contact Service (CFCS) to make a referral or take advice or contact the child's social worker (if allocated).

+If staff are concerned that the child or family involved have been exposed to radicalisation or extremist behaviour, then they will make a Prevent referral.
+The DSL can provide you with a referral form for Prevent - an online version can be found here: